On complemented copies of the space $c_0$ in spaces $C_p(X,E)$: Complemented copies of in

 (1) If $X$ is infinite discrete and $E$ is a Banach space, then $C_p(X,E)\approx E^X$, which does not contain any closed copies of $(c_0)_p$, as the latter is not complete.

 (2) The existence of an infinite compact subspace in $X$ is not necessary for Theorem~\ref{the1}.
-Indeed, if $X$ is a pseudocompact space with all compact subsets being finite and $K$ is an infinite compact space, then:
+Indeed, if $X$ is a pseudocompact space with all compact subsets being finite and $K$ is an infinite compact space, then $C_p(X,C(K))\approx C_k(X,C_k(K))\approx C_k(X\times K)$, which, by~\cite[Proposition~2.10]{KMSZ}, contains a complemented copy of $(c_0)_p$.